yashchougule19/Time_Series_Forecasting/README.md

 - In this exercise, GRU(64) performed better on validation set compared to LSTM(64).
 Although I have tried my best to avoid overfitting by reducing the model complexity and introducing L2 penalty, the overfitting possibility cannot be totally ruled out since the dataset is very small.

-- At this point, for the same configuration, MSE on validation for GRU is 0.88 whereas for GRU is 2.9
+- At this point, for the same configuration, MSE on validation for GRU is 0.88 whereas for LSTM is 2.9

 - The plots help to visualizing the GRU predictions.